 ABOUT DR. SOH

 Dr. Jeremy Soh is a licensed psychoanalyst and faculty at the SF Bay Area Lacanian School of Psychoanalysis (LSP), with an extensive professional background in Community Mental Health Services in San Francisco.
 He earned his Ph.D. in Anthropology from the University of California, Berkeley, where he was a National Science Foundation Graduate Research Fellow studying trauma, political violence, collective memory, climate change and alternative concepts of mind, technology and environment in indigenous worlds.
-He maintains a private practice in Oakland.
+He maintains a private practice in Berkeley.

 WHAT IS PSYCHOANALYSIS?

 Psychoanalysis is a form of psychological treatment for mental and emotional disturbance that aims to produce deep and lasting personal change by effecting transformations on the structural level of the psyche.
 It may be considered a specific form of psychotherapy, one that focuses on bringing to light repressed or unconscious sources of conflict, to promote a wellness that is more fundamental than just symptom relief or healing.

 Psychoanalysis values the singularity of a person's experience and upholds it as the crux of treatment.
 It follows Freud’s original insight that our words and the ways we employ them are structured just as much by memory and society as by grammar, whence the famous adage “the unconscious is structured like a language.”
 In this view, there is no sensible experience without language, since speaking, being and relating are virtually identical.
 More than a medium of communication, language is explicative of the way we form, define, position and locate ourselves in the world.
 Like our voices, our words are manifest contents of deeper things that rarely resemble the significations they seem to carry.
 Hence they also function as passageways to the deep seated conflicts and tensions lying at the basis of our more visible or apparent symptoms.